-Predominantly rolling with a few cracking #wills_hills and great views.
+Go broader afield for some more #wills_hills.
 A cathedral city, Stourhead Gardens, broad gauge transfer shed and an old rail trail are a few of the delights.

 WHERE:Whitehall Garden Centre Norton Ln Whitchurch, BS14 0BT

-Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
-In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.
+Route notes and a variety of navigation files will be available usually the Monday before the event.
+Use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt.

 Like or loath it?
 Let others know.

 Bookings are yet to open or have closed